The Abyss: Plot

-On Deep Core the crew is waiting for rescue when they see a message from Bud that he met some friends and warns them to hold on.
-The base shakes and lights from the trench herald the arrival of the alien ship.
+On Deep Core, the crew is waiting for rescue when they see a message from Bud that he met some friends and warns them to hold on.
+The base shakes, and lights from the trench herald the arrival of the alien ship.
 It rises to the ocean's surface, with Deep Core and several of the surface ships run aground on its hull.
-The crew of Deep Core exit the platform, surprised they are not dead from the sudden decompression.
-They see Bud walking out of the alien ship and Lindsey races to hug him.
+The crew of Deep Core exits the platform, surprised they are not dead from the sudden decompression.
+They see Bud walking out of the alien ship, and Lindsey races to hug him.

 Special Edition

-In the extended version, the events in the film are played against a backdrop of conflict between the United States and the Soviet Union, with the potential for all-out war; the sinking of the Montana additionally fuels the aggression.
-There is more conflict between Bud and Lindsey in regard to their former relationship.
-The primary addition is the ending: when Bud is taken to the alien ship, they start by showing him images of war and aggression from news sources around the globe.
+In the extended version, the events in the film are played against a backdrop of conflict between the United States and the Soviet Union, with the potential for all-out war.
+The sinking of Montana fuels the aggression.
+Additionally, there is more conflict between Bud and Lindsey in regard to their former relationship.
+The primary addition is the ending: When Bud is taken to the alien ship, the aliens begin by showing him images of war and aggression from news sources around the globe.
 The aliens then create massive megatsunamis that threaten the world's coasts, but stop them short before they hit.
-Bud asks why they spared the humans and they show Bud his message to Lindsey before bringing him, the alien ship, and Deep Core to the surface.
+Bud asks why they spared the humans, and they show Bud his message to Lindsey before bringing him, the alien ship, and Deep Core to the surface.